 Debbie Krall is the controller for the National Blues Museum.
 In this role, she is responsible for all financial requirements and reporting for the museum.
 She is a Purdue University graduate with a major in Accounting.
 Before moving to the St. Louis area Debbie’s career concentrated primarily in construction accounting, rounded out by 5 years with a federally funded non-profit organization .
 She came to the museum after being employed by a prominent development company in downtown St. Louis.
 Debbie is a lifelong supporter of Shriners Hospital for Children and an avid jazz and blues fan.

-As Assistant Education Coordinator, Kirk assists in developing museum related curriculum as well as the planning, coordinating, and development of both onsite and offsite educational programming.
+As Education Coordinator, Kirk oversees the development of museum related curriculum as well as the planning, coordinating, and development of both onsite and offsite educational programming.
 Kirk graduated from Missouri State University with a B.S.Ed. in History Education.
 He decided to pursue a career in education to make a difference in people’s lives and make an impact on the community.
 Kirk first heard the blues as a child and was inspired to play drums and guitar.
 He has been a student of the blues ever since.

 Contact the National Blues Museum